Quick Response

 The monsoon season, or “rainy season”, can increase the risk of mold and humidity damage to goods when above normal rainfall and high humidity is present in locations where your imported goods are made.
 Monsoon season generally runs between the months of April and October, although some locations experience high humidity conditions year-round.

-This year, rainfall and temperatures are predicted to be above-normal averages according to forecasts and unfortunately, some areas in Southeast Asia have already experienced torrential rains and some of the worst flooding in many years.
-As a result, when climate conditions are fluctuating from historical averages, importers should be on high alert to watch for signs of mold, moisture, and odors on their imported goods.
+In recent years, rainfall and temperatures have regularly exceeded normal averages.
+Torrential rains and flooding have been a regular occurrence.
+As a result, as climate conditions fluctuate from historical averages, importers should be on high alert to watch for signs of mold, moisture, and odors on their imported goods.

 It is inevitable at some point that importers may encounter a shipment that has been damaged to some degree by moisture, mold, or odors.
 Despite best efforts by factories and importers to implement mold prevention strategies, mold clean-up is regularly required, there are always possibilities that damage can occur through no fault of their own.
 Products arriving at U.S. ports or distribution centers with mold and mildew can make for an unfortunate surprise that often needs to be mitigated quickly.

-Fortunately, mold remediation is a service that the product rework experts at Quality Corrections & Inspections have performed for over 30 years.
+Fortunately, mold remediation is a service that the product rework experts at Quality Corrections & Inspections have performed for nearly 40 years.

 Solutions to Mold Formation on Imported Footwear & Apparel

-With more than 30 years spent as the leader in mold remediation services, Quality Corrections and Inspections is the place to turn for your mold cleaning and treatment needs.
+With nearly 40 years spent as the leader in mold remediation services, Quality Corrections and Inspections is the place to turn for your mold cleaning and treatment needs.
 Each year, we perform mold treatment on more than a million apparel and footwear products from top footwear companies and department stores.

 Our mold remediation process involves cleaning visible mold, sanitizing your products and implementing best practices in packaging.
 We assess each product to ensure the best mold removal process is selected for optimal results in eliminating mold and other organic growths.
 Our exclusive process for cleaning and sanitizing footwear, apparel, accessories and general merchandise eliminates 99.9% of the bacteria that causes mold and mildew.
 When your product leaves our rework facility, it will be first quality, ready for distribution and sale.